FMirzaei93/Slidshow-Recursive-Javascript/README.md

 # Slidshow-Recursive
-Screating a small "recursive" slide show using javascript.
+Screating a small "recursive" slide show using javascript(jquery).